albertlauncher/albert/doc/albertlauncher.github.io/_docs/installing.md

 ## Building from sources

 Building from sources is the least convenient, but most flexible way.
 The build process is trivial, but you have to manage the dependencies on your own.
-Before you can start building albert you need some libraries.
+Before you can start building Albert you need some libraries.

 ### Prerequisites